Integralism: Spanish integralism

 The political implications of Catholic integralism are apparent in the Basque-Navarrese context of Spain, where that Integrism or Traditionalist Catholicism refers to a 19th- and 20th-century anti-Liberal movement advocating for the re-establishment of not only clerical but also native institutions lost in the context of the First Carlist War (1833, 1840).
 One of its branches evolved by the turn of the 20th century into Basque nationalism.

-The term may also refer to the Spanish formation (1888-1932) led by Ramon Nocedal and Juan Olazábal.
+The term may also refer to the Spanish formation (1888–1932) led by Ramón Nocedal and Juan Olazábal.

 Criticism

 The Southern Poverty Law Center uses the term "integrism" to refer to "radical traditional Catholics" who reject the Second Vatican Council.
 SPLC describes them as antisemitic and "extremely conservative" regarding women, and also notes that some claim recent popes are illegitimate.

 Critics and opponents of integralism, such as George Weigel, argue that the movement can be associated with fascism.
 Supporters of integralism argue that it is a mistake to associate the movement with fascism, stating that it developed before fascism, and that collaboration between fascist and integralist groups is overstated.
-John Zmirak criticizes contemporary Catholic integralists as enemies of "religious liberty" while authors such as Thomas Pink insist integralism is compatible with Vatican II's account of religious freedom.
+John Zmirak criticizes contemporary Catholic integralists as enemies of "religious liberty", while authors such as Thomas Pink insist integralism is compatible with Vatican II's account of religious freedom.